SpiderLabs/Responder/README.md

 -f Off, --fingerprint=Off            This option allows you to fingerprint a
                                      host that issued an NBT-NS or LLMNR query.

 -w On, --wpad=On                     Set this to On or Off to start/stop the WPAD rogue
                                      proxy server.
 Default value is On

 --lm=Off                             Set this to On if you want to force LM hashing
                                      downgrade for Windows XP/2003 and earlier.
 Default value is Off

+-F Off, --ForceWpadAuth=Off          Set this to On or Off to force NTLM/Basic authentication on
+                                     wpad.dat file retrieval.
+This might cause a login prompt in some specific cases.
+Default value is Off

+-v                                   More verbose

 For more information read these posts: